Wednesday, July 15, 2020

 We didn't vote for Walz, who took an upside-down approach to Covid 19 and locked down all of Minnesota--even counties with no cases--during a pandemic that ravaged some states but remained fairly low here.
 (Care facilities were the exception, accounting for a staggering 80 percent of Minnesota's deaths, leaving another stain on our state.)
 The result was mass unemployment, economic and food insecurity, under-educated children, and confusion from the utter lack of logic of reopening the state as Covid cases rose.
 And stress.
 So much stress.

 If you listened closely, you would have heard it. ...tick...tick...tick...
-The BANG that followed was as predictable as Covid outbreaks after the masses burst shoulder to shoulder into the streets with the blessings of officials, including Mayor Frey, who just days before had instituted mask mandates with $1,000 fines and threats against business licenses.
+The BANG that followed was as predictable as Covid outbreaks after the mask-free masses burst shoulder to shoulder into the streets with the blessings of officials, including Mayor Frey, who just days before had instituted mask mandates with $1,000 fines and threats against business licenses.

 We can make them pay, however, with loss of power.
 Vote harder in November.
 Care more deeply.
 Do more.
 For God's sake, don't give your children's minds over to those who seek to indoctrinate them.
 Get loud.
 Make change happen.
 We have time, because a lot of these elected officials have years left on their terms.
 While we wait (and work), get ready for your taxes to go up, because they will.